-VIF uses derivatives only for economic hedging purposes and not as speculative investments, as explained in the Summary of significant accounting policies above.
+VIF uses derivatives only for economic hedging purposes and not as speculative investments.
 VIF does not apply hedge accounting.

 The Company's policy is to fully hedge its interest rate and foreign exchange rate exposures.
 It uses derivatives to manage interest and foreign exchange exposures that arise as result of mismatches between debt issued in the capital markets and loans issued to related parties.
 On this basis the fair value changes in derivatives are primarily driven by changes in the applicable currencies and related interest curves.